 A passage between the Southern Church and an outer wall of the monastery was flanked on both sides by the arches.
 There were two courtyards located in the south-eastern corner of the monastery.
 One of them, connected with a room in which stairs were found, served probably as a toilet.
 In the same room, along the eastern wall of the monastery, a 70 cm wide shaft was dug.
 In the area east of the Northern Church the topmost layer of the debris was removed what allowed to trace the plan of the monastic buildings, in preparation for more thorough cleaning of this part of the site next season.

-After the excavations excavation heaps placed east to the monastery by Peter Shinnie partly were removed with a loader.
+After the excavations, spoil heaps from Peter Shinnie’s work east of the monastery were partly removed with a loader.

 The geodetic survey during the 2013 season was done by using the laser tachymeter (total station type), model Leica TCR 407.
-In the main part it consisted of the inventory measurements of all of the architectural structures forming the monastery complex, preserved and visible on the surface of the site.
-Moreover the total station was used for inventory measuring of the newly excavated structures and for different additional works (as taking the altitudes, setting of the profile lines, locating the graffitos and drawings on the walls of the Church N, making the sketches for cross-sections, etc.).
-The preliminary measurements of the uncovered architectural structures were later used by the draftsman as field sketches and afterwards supplemented by a detailed drawing.
+In the main part, it consisted of the inventory measurements of all of the architectural structures forming the monastery complex, preserved and visible on the surface of the site.
+Moreover, the total station was used for inventory measuring of the newly excavated structures and for different additional works (as taking the altitudes, setting of the profile lines, locating the graffiti and drawings on the walls of the Church N, making the sketches for cross-sections, etc.).
+The preliminary measurements of the uncovered architectural structures were later used by the draftsman as field sketches and afterward supplemented by a detailed drawing.